poonam-channe06/Netflix-watchwizard-gpt/README.md

 - Make the Search multilingual - hindi, english , spanish, japanase [Bonus]
 - Also make one option button for selection langauge add the functionality using redux store
 - Gpt search bar handling using selector
+- Adding GPT feature in our app
+- Added GPT Search feature

 # Features